UCRajkumar/DeepViFi/README.md

-# DeepViFi: Detecting Viral Infections in NGS data
+# DeepViFi: Detecting Oncoviral Infections in Cancer Genomes using Transformers

 DeepViFi pipeline detects viral infections in NGS data using the Transformer architecture.
 It can be trained on specific viral families.

-Rajkumar, U. et al. *DeepViFi: Detecting Novel Integrations in NGS data.* In Review.
+Rajkumar, U. et al. *DeepViFi: Detecting Oncoviral Infections in Cancer Genomes using Transformers.* ACM BCB.
 (2022)

 ## Directory structure